Last Updated June, 2020

 Comfortable accommodation along with all meals was provided.
 The food (only vegan) was very delicious, the house we lived in was comfortable and had a uniquely relaxing atmosphere.
 The entire territory was beautiful with mountains surrounding the temple from all sides.

-For more details about the project, check host’s listing.
+For more details about the project, check the host’s listing.

 Volunteering in Oregon: Restoration of Victorian House

-Our duties included woodwork, general carpentry, landscaping, painting inside and outside the house and occasionally mowing the grass.
-For the first time in my life I learned how to cut the wood and Mark learned how to tile a bathroom floor.
+Our duties included woodwork, general carpentry, landscaping, painting inside and outside the house, and occasionally mowing the grass.
+For the first time in my life, I learned how to cut wood and Mark learned how to tile a bathroom floor.

 We worked alongside our host 3-4 hours a day and had two days off.
 Our hosts, Roy and Kim, were so generous with time letting us work less and spend more time in the city or hiking.

 In exchange for our work, we stayed in another Victorian home with a gorgeous private bedroom, shared with hosts’ sons’ bathroom, and had all meals provided by hosts.
-Roy often went on many hikes with us, shared meals and told many interesting stories.
+Roy often went on many hikes with us, shared meals, showed us all waterfalls near Portland, and told many interesting stories.

 Not so often you get a chance to live in a Victorian house.
 Volunteering for two weeks in Portland provides this opportunity and helps to understand how people lived during the ruling of Queen Victoria I.